Friends of Education Award

 What is Required for Nomination?

 A complete Friends of Education Award application and three current signed letters of recommendation are required to submit a nomination.
-Nominators can obtain the required application by contacting the Executive Assistant to the Board of Education 410-313-1584 or completing the application online.
+During the nomination period, nominators may complete an online application (available during the open nomination period) or contact the Board of Education at 410-313-1584.